maazkhanm9/blaze-automation/README.md

 Automation Test Engineer
 Email: maazkhanm9@gmail.com

-If you want, I can also be contacted for the same
+If you want, I can also be contacted for the same to the review of this script